Orbiting Astronomical Observatory

 The Orbiting Astronomical Observatory (OAO) satellites were a series of four American space observatories launched by NASA between 1966 and 1972, managed by NASA Chief of Astronomy Nancy Grace Roman.
 These observatories, including the first successful space telescope, provided the first high-quality observations of many objects in ultraviolet light.
 Although two OAO missions were failures, the success of the other two increased awareness within the astronomical community of the benefits of space-based observations, and led to the instigation of the Hubble Space Telescope.

 OAO-1

-The first OAO was launched successfully on 8 April 1966, carrying instruments to detect ultraviolet, X-ray and gamma ray emission.
+The first Orbiting Astronomical Observatory was launched successfully on 8 April 1966, carrying instruments to detect ultraviolet, X-ray and gamma ray emission.
 Before the instruments could be activated, a power failure resulted in the termination of the mission after three days.
 The spacecraft was out of control, so that the solar panels could not be deployed to recharge the batteries that would supply power to the electrical and electronic equipment on board.

-OAO-2
+OAO-2 Stargazer

-OAO-2 was launched on 7 December 1968, and carried 11 ultraviolet telescopes.
+Orbiting Astronomical Observatory 2 (OAO-2, nicknamed Stargazer) was launched on 7 December 1968, and carried 11 ultraviolet telescopes.
 It observed successfully until January 1973, and contributed to many significant astronomical discoveries.
 Among these were the discovery that comets are surrounded by enormous haloes of hydrogen, several hundred thousand kilometres across, and observations of novae which found that their UV brightness often increased during the decline in their optical brightness.